AIESydProgYr12021/aie_cpd-Samnang/Documentation/01 - GameDesignPitch.md

 ## Genre(s)
 Single genre is clearer but often less interesting.
 Genre combinations can be risky.
 Beware of ‘tired’ genres.

+single player

 ## Platform(s) and primary technology
 - PC or mobile?
 Table or phone?
 2D or 3D?
 Unity or Javascript?

+pc and mobile and the primary tech is Unity.

 ## Visual/audio Style
 What is the "look and feel" of the game?
 How does this support the desired player’s experience?
 What concept art or reference art can you show to give the feel of the game?

+the feel of the game is "Simple"

 ## Game Systems